Technorely/tendermint/docs/tools/remote-signer-validation.md

 ## Docker Image
-To build a Docker image containing the `tm-signer-harness`, also from the `tools/tm-signer-harness` directory of your Tendermint source repo, simply run:
+To build a Docker image containing the `tm-signer-harness`, also from the `tools/tm-signer-harness` directory of your Tenderely source repo, simply run:

 ```bash
 make docker-image